Environment

 Sustainability Committee

-The Sustainability Committee works under the Corporate Management Committee to plan, formulate and provide recommendations on basic management policies, business activities, and corporate policies and strategies related to the circular economy.
+The Sustainability Committee works under the Executive Committee to plan, formulate and provide recommendations on basic management policies, business activities, and corporate policies and strategies related to the circular economy.

 Please refer to the links below for more information on Mitsui’s Sustainability Management Framework and the activities of the Sustainability Committee.